grodansparadis/vscp-doc-spec/class2.protocol.md

  Write a Level II register to the 32.bit register space

  Care should be taken not to write to much data at the same time as there may be nodes that can't handle a full 512 byte frame.
-Better to seperate srite requests in bunches of 100 bytes or so.
+Better to separate requests in bunches of 100 bytes or so.

  Also be aware that a node may send several read/write response events to fullfil a write request.

+ VSCP2_TYPE_PROTOCOL_WRITE_REGISTER_DIRECT is a variant of this event where the GUID is not needed

  | Byte       | Description                                      |
  | ----       | -----------                                      |